-The Business of Global Tourism
+THMG 300 The Business of Global Tourism

 This course is designed to provide students with an overview of the tourism industry within a global context.
 Given the pace of globalization, gaining an understanding of how the tourism sector is evolving as stakeholders struggle with challenges, issues and opportunities is crucially important.
 Students gain an understanding of the complexities of the tourism industry including economic, environmental and social impacts as well as the evolution, function and direction of tourism internationally.
-3 CR (3,0)
+3 CR / (Total course hours 45)